M-earnest/Neurocognitive_Psychology/open_lab_notebook/README.md

 - worked through with Maren and built a mask, but the mask cannot be applied to the data to transform it
 - Need to figure out why there is an error and how to fix it so the mask can be applied
 - Search through and apply propensity score matching for matched group design
-- If matching and masking works, establish demographic data for the sample that will be entered into the model
+- If matching and masking works, load files for participants
+- establish demographic data for the sample that will be entered into the model

 # 06.12.2022